Graphegon/CoinBLAS/README.md

 ![Block Incidence Flow](./docs/TxFlow.png)

-Matrix multiplying `IT` and `TO` projects the adjacency matrix `IO`.
+Matrix multiplying `IT` (Input/Transaction) and `TO` (Transaction/Output) projects the adjacency matrix `IO` (Input/Output).
 The values in the projection depend on the semiring being used.
 In this case, `PLUS_MIN` is used to take the minimum value between any two input/output pairs of a transaction.
 This gives the flow of *exposure* from one address to another.

 To give an idea of how the semiring works, consider a multi-party flow show below.